0x73746F70626F74686572696E676D65/gitlab-fork/doc/architecture/blueprints/cells/topology-service.md

 ## FAQ

-1. Does Global Service implement all services for Cells 1.0?
+1. Does Topology Service implement all services for Cells 1.0?

-    No, for Cells 1.0 Global Service will implement `ClaimService` and `ClassifyService` only.
+    No, for Cells 1.0 Topology Service will implement `ClaimService` and `ClassifyService` only.
     Due to complexity the `SequenceService` will be implemented by the existing Cell of the cluster.
     The reason is to reduce complexity of deployment: as we would only add a function to the first cell.
     We would add new feature, but we would not change "First Cell" behavior.
-At later point the Global Service will take over that function from First Cell.
+At later point the Topology Service will take over that function from First Cell.

-1. How we will push all existing claims from "First Cell" into Global Service?
+1. How we will push all existing claims from "First Cell" into Topology Service?

     We would add `rake gitlab:cells:claims:create` task.
-Then we would configure First Cell to use Global Service, and execute the Rake task.
-That way First Cell would claim all new records via Global Service, and concurrently we would copy data over.
+Then we would configure First Cell to use Topology Service, and execute the Rake task.
+That way First Cell would claim all new records via Topology Service, and concurrently we would copy data over.

-1. How and where the Global Service will be deployed?
+1. How and where the Topology Service will be deployed?

     We will use [Runway](https://handbook.gitlab.com/handbook/engineering/infrastructure/platforms/tools/runway/),
-    and configure Global Service to use [Spanner](https://cloud.google.com/spanner) for data storage.
+    and configure Topology Service to use [Spanner](https://cloud.google.com/spanner) for data storage.

-1. How Global Service handle regions?
+1. How Topology Service handle regions?

     We anticipate that [Spanner](https://cloud.google.com/spanner) will provide regional database support, with high-performance read access.
-In such case the Global Service will be run in each region connected to the same multi-write database.
-We anticipate one Global Service deployment per-region that might scale up to desired number of replicas / pods based on the load.
+In such case the Topology Service will be run in each region connected to the same multi-write database.
+We anticipate one Topology Service deployment per-region that might scale up to desired number of replicas / pods based on the load.

-1. Will Global Service information be encrypted at runtime?
+1. Will Topology Service information be encrypted at runtime?

     This is yet to be defined.
-However, Global Service could encrypt customer sensitive information allowing for the information to be decrypted by the Cell that did create that entry.
-Cells could transfer encrypted/hashed information to Global Service making the Global Service to only store metadata without the knowledge of information.
+However, Topology Service could encrypt customer sensitive information allowing for the information to be decrypted by the Cell that did create that entry.
+Cells could transfer encrypted/hashed information to Topology Service making the Topology Service to only store metadata without the knowledge of information.

-1. Will Global Service data to be encrypted at rest?
+1. Will Topology Service data to be encrypted at rest?

     This is yet to be defined.
 Data is encrypted during transport (TLS/gRPC and HTTPS) and at rest by Spanner.